jakehanson/Ethograms/README.md

 An ethogram is a way of visualizing behavior as a function of time.
 This repository contains code used to create ethograms for a colony of Temnothorax ants during emigration.

-G. Valentini, N .Masuda, Z. Shaffer, J.R.
-Hanson, T. Sasak, S.I.
-Walker, T.P.
-Pavlic, and S.C.
-Pratt. *Division of labor promotes the spread of information in colony emigrations by the ant Temnothorax rugatulus*.
+G. Valentini, N. Masuda, Z. Shaffer, J. Hanson, T. Sasak, S. Walker, T. Pavlic, and S. Pratt. *Division of labor promotes the spread of information in colony emigrations by the ant Temnothorax rugatulus*.
 2019, in prep.

 #### Colony 6 - Treatment 1